CBR makes emergency 350bp rate hike to 12% to stop ruble’s collapse

 Who's to blame?

-In all there are many factors that have gone into the ruble's fall.
-“The number of rubles in the economy is growing, and against the backdrop of a decrease in the flow of foreign currency into the country (there are dozens of reasons for this, not even counting oil and gas sanctions - from an increase in the share of the ruble in export settlements to the outflow of money from Russians to foreign banks), this causes the ruble to fall,” The Bell commented in a note.
+In all there are many factors that have contributed to the ruble's fall.
+“The number of rubles in the economy is growing, and against the backdrop of a decrease in the flow of foreign currency into the country (there are dozens of reasons for this, not even counting oil and gas sanctions – from an increase in the share of the ruble in export settlements to the outflow of money from Russians to foreign banks), this causes the ruble to fall,” The Bell commented in a note.

 Nabiullina sees things a little differently.
-While Oreshkin says it was the CBR low key rate that has in effect pumped cash into the economy, Nabiullina blames the high public spending, but points out that private demand has only grown this year, making the problem worse and needing action.
+While Oreshkin says it was the CBR's low key rate that has in effect pumped cash into the economy, Nabiullina blames the high public spending, but points out that private demand has only grown this year, making the problem worse and needing action.
 To her credit she did put through the surprise 100bp rate hike in July and was widely expected to put though another one at the September meeting.
 (August is a holiday month).

-“During the period of recovery growth,” demand was supported mainly by the public sector (that is, high budget spending), and now demand from the state remains high, the head of the Central Bank said on July 21.
+“During the period of recovery growth” demand was supported mainly by the public sector (that is, high budget spending), and now demand from the state remains high, the head of the Central Bank said on July 21.

 Consumer demand was subdued until the end of 2022, and it has intensified since the beginning of this year, due, among other things, to higher wages.
 Indeed, Oreshkin himself said in his op-ed that accelerating consumer borrowing, driven by rising demand, was a worry.
 It wasn't until the second quarter of 2023 that demand "accelerated further" due to the rapid expansion of lending, Nabiullina said, and the CBR has already acted to cool consumer borrowing, something that it always watches like a hawk.

-This debate between low rates and high public sector demand as the cause of the ruble weakness is not simple to resolve as both factors play into the equation.
+This debate between low rates and high public sector demand as the cause of the ruble weakness is not simple to resolve, as both factors play into the equation.

 Nevertheless, there are some obvious drivers for the ruble's fall.
-In addition to rising military spending, the falling currency account surplus has also played a big role, in line with the traditional link between the profit a country makes from trade and the value of its currency.
-In the first seven months of the year Russia’s current-account surplus fell by 86% y/y from record highs in 2022, to $25bn.
+In addition to rising military spending, the falling current account surplus has also played a big role, in line with the traditional link between the profit a country makes from trade and the value of its currency.
+In the first seven months of the year Russia’s current account surplus fell by 86% year on year from record highs in 2022 to $25bn.

-All three of the liberal team leaders have said that the situation with the current account surplus will improve in the second half of this year, which will materially impact the ruble's value and allow it to claw back some of the lost ground.
-As bne IntelliNews reported, the federal budget deficit fell by almost a trillion rubles after revenues surged in June after oil exports were successfully rerouted from Europe to Asia in the first quarter of this year.
+All three of the liberal team leaders have said that the situation with the current account surplus will improve in the second half of this year, which will have a material impact on the ruble's value and allow it to claw back some of the lost ground.
+As bne IntelliNews reported, the federal budget deficit fell by almost RUB1 trillion after revenues surged in June after oil exports were successfully rerouted from Europe to Asia in the first quarter of this year.

-Russia’s current account surplus has fallen steadily this year, USD mn
+Russia’s current account surplus has fallen steadily this year

-However, Nabiullina’s efforts to close the budget gap by tanking the ruble do seem to have helped as in a surprise, the deficit has fallen significantly in the last few months, even if it remains in deficit. (chart), (chart).
-The budget deficit hit its full year target after the first ten days of March but in July was back under the 2% annual target at 1.8% of GDP after the budget earned RUB813bn ($8bn) of revenues in June.
+However, Nabiullina’s efforts to close the budget gap by tanking the ruble do seem to have helped as, surprisingly, the deficit has fallen significantly in the last few months, even if it remains in deficit. (chart), (chart).
+The budget deficit hit its full-year target after the first ten days of March but in July was back under the 2% annual target at 1.8% of GDP after the budget earned RUB813bn ($8bn) of revenues in June.

-In the remainder of the year, the amount of extra proceeds from oil and gas sales will be another RUB800bn rubles above a baseline level in the budget against the current deficit of RUB2.5 trillion rules, allowing the government to rely less on its wealth fund to cover the fiscal deficit, Zabotkin said.
+During the remainder of the year the amount of extra proceeds from oil and gas sales will be another RUB800bn above a baseline level in the budget against the current deficit of RUB2.5 trillion, allowing the government to rely less on its wealth fund to cover the fiscal deficit, Zabotkin said.

 Currently the National Welfare Fund (NWF) holds some RUB6.8 trillion in its liquid part – enough to cover the deficit twice over.